Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Candle dipping

 Candle dipping is a popular Swiss holiday tradition that takes place in community centers and outdoor stalls.
 As early as mid-November, anyone can make their own candles by dipping wicks in hot molten wax.
 The wax is typically available in a variety of colors.
-While adults like the traditional bee wax, colorful wax allows children to use their creativity in making unique candles of their own.
+While adults like the traditional bee wax, colorful wax allows children to use their creativity to make unique candles.

 Candle dipping requires quite a bit of patience.
 Dipping the wick into the hot wax before the previous layer has entirely dried results in the wax slipping off.
-Most kids make this experience at least once before realizing that they need to slow down.
+Most kids have this experience at least once before realizing they need to slow down.

-At a minimum, it would take two hours to make a candle from scratch.
-Most people will have a number of wicks going at the same time, dipping one as the others are cooling off.
+At a minimum, making a candle from scratch would take two hours.
+Most people will have several wicks going simultaneously, dipping one as the others are cooling off.

 Candle dipping is an important social activity in Switzerland.
 It brings people together and raises funds for local organizations or charities.
 Two major places for candle dipping in Switzerland are in Zurich on Bürkliplatz, or in Luzern on Sempacherplatz.